BBB Reliability Report for

 Additional DBA Names

-The Allen County SPCA will promote the prevention of cruelty to animals by providing a safe haven for animals, an effective and comprehensive adoption program, education and outreach programs for the community and deep and broad membership and volunteer programs.
+"exists to promote the prevention of cruelty to animals by providing a safe haven for animals, an effective and comprehensive adoption program, education and outreach programs for the community and deep and broad membership and volunteer programs."

 This organization has been evaluated according to the 20 BBB Standards for Charity Accountability.
 This organization meets all those Standards and is a BBB Accredited Charity.